-Bats, great crested newt, hazel dormouse, otter, water vole, reptiles and badger are examples of species with specific legislative protection.
-Measures must therefore be taken by any development or other type of project that might cause harm to protected species or habitats.
+Bats, great crested newt, hazel dormouse, otter, water vole, reptiles and badgers are examples of species with specific legislative protection.
+Measures, including Ecology surveys and habitat creation and management, must be taken by any development or other type of project that might cause harm to protected species or habitats.

 Water voles inhabit burrows along the banks of water courses.
 The water vole is afforded protection in the UK under schedule 5 of the Wildlife and Countryside Act 1981.
 Phlorum staff can provide advice and are able to carry out surveys and devise appropriate mitigation when required.
 Water vole surveys are conducted between March and September.
 Although this species is active all year round, they are markedly less active during the winter.